Importance Of Hearing Aid Fitting

 Each patient who decides to pursue a hearing aid fitting is different in a myriad of ways, including diagnostic measures like hearing loss type and severity, as well as lifestyle differences and personal preferences.
 When a client arrives for their hearing aid fitting, it’s important for providers to take a personalized approach to that fit.
 This can be done in many ways, but two important ones include:

-Rear Ear Measurements (REM) are the gold standard for appropriately fitting devices customized to the wearer.
+Rear Ear Measurements are necessary and are the gold standard for appropriately fitting devices customized to the wearer.
 REM take into account not only the individual’s hearing thresholds, but the physical characteristics of their ear and how that affects the output of sound from the hearing aid itself.

 2. Addressing Specific Needs